 "Please, never wake little one," the trembling female whispered, rocking it slightly with a sad smile as she wandered forward in the dark.
 "Rest your eyes and never wake."

 Her feet suddenly came to a stop before a plain green door with a light above it, the paint fading in the dark with the word "Broken Watches".
 She probably stood there an hour, a lifetime to some, before she knocked on the door, the green light on her arm suddenly reminding her of … her time.

 She glanced at her arm for a moment before the door suddenly opened, bathing her in dull grey light as a pair of glasses stared at her with eye sockets overshadowed.
 For a moment, it felt like she was staring at Death with how lanky and thin and foreboding the male figure was.

 His thin-lipped wiry smile causing her to go stiff in the spine.

 His hidden eyes turned from her face down to the babe in her arms.
 His smile finally revealed his teeth, thin and so small like a child's teeth.

 He was old.

-Old enough that he probably had started to rot in some placed, there was a frail smell of decay on him.
+Old enough that he probably had started to rot in some places.
+There was a frail smell of decay on him.

-Waving an arm, the Time Keeper signaled for her to follow, chuckling behind her back as she entered, "I haven't seen you before but I'm sure, soon, you will be by for a yearly checkup … like a gynecologist."
+Waving an arm, the man signaled for her to follow, chuckling behind her back as she entered, "I haven't seen you before but I'm sure, soon, you will be by for a yearly checkup … like a gynecologist."